OFFIS-DAI/mango_benchmark/scenario_setup/scenarios.md

 ### Degree of Containerization
 * Given by a number $n_C$ of containers in the system.
 If $n_C \geq n_A$ then every agent has its own container.
 In the parameters, this is varied as:
 * $|C| \in [1, 10]$

+## Evaluation
+In the first version of this benchmark, executions are compared by their total runtime.